hdathert/ser315_Group_Project_Template/diagrams/_diagrams_instructions.md

 ![Full Workspace](/img_resources/InstructionImages/mermaid_idea_overview.png)

 IntelliJ IDEA is a full-fledged IDE created by JetBrains.
-It is geared specifically towards Java development, and is widely lauded as a smart and efficient workspace for development.
+It is geared specifically towards Java, and is widely lauded as a smart and efficient workspace for development.
 It isn't free, but for students a free educational license can be acquired easily that will grant access to all of their products, which only needs to be updated every year.
 I